Avesh-code/Linux-Document/Day-1.md

 `vim filename` : it is editor to create a file in current directory and edit content
 `cat filename` : to display content of that file
 `cat –b filename` : to display the content with line numbers
-`cw filename` : count line, word and character.
+`cw filename` : count line, word and bytes.
 `cw filename1 filename2 filename3` : multiple files counting lines, words, and characters.
 `cp filename1 filename2` : copy the file with other name
 `mv filename2 desti_add` : move the file from current directory to new directory.